One Mindanao

 One Mindanao (also known as GMA Regional TV One Mindanao; formerly known as Testigo, 24 Oras Southern Mindanao and 24 Oras Davao) is the regional newscast of GMA Network's Mindanao stations in Davao, Cagayan de Oro, General Santos, and Zamboanga (2022-2024).
 Originally anchored by Tek Ocampo, it premiered on October 4, 1999.
-Sarah Hilomen-Velasco, James Paolo Yap, and Efren Mamac currently serve as anchors.
+Sarah Hilomen-Velasco, Cyril Chaves, and Efren Mamac currently serve as anchors.

 Overview

 The newscast covers the most significant news and features six regions in Mindanao; Davao Region, Northern Mindanao, Caraga, Soccsksargen, Bangsamoro Autonomous Region in Muslim Mindanao and Zamboanga Peninsula (including Zamboanga City), through the network's news teams from Southern Mindanao and news stringers across the island group.

-The newscast airs from Monday to Friday from 5:10 PM to 5:40 PM on GMA Davao (Channel 5), GMA Cagayan De Oro (Channel 35), GMA General Santos (Channel 8) and GMA Zamboanga (Channel 9) with a simulcast over TV-4 Dipolog, TV-3 Pagadian, TV-11 Iligan, TV-12 Bukidnon, TV-5 Ozamiz, TV-26 Butuan, TV-10 Surigao, TV-2 Tandag, TV-12 Kidapawan, TV-12 Cotabato and TV-12 Jolo.
-Also Replay On DXGM-AM 1125 kHz Super Radyo Davao 6:00 pm.
+The newscast airs from Monday to Friday from 5:10 PM to 5:40 PM on GMA Davao (Channel 5), GMA Cagayan De Oro (Channel 35), GMA General Santos (Channel 8) and GMA Zamboanga (Channel 9) with a simulcast over TV-4 Dipolog, TV-3 Pagadian, TV-11 Iligan, TV-12 Bukidnon, TV-5 Ozamiz, TV-26 Butuan, TV-10 Surigao, TV-2 Tandag, TV-12 Cotabato, and TV-12 Jolo; and is also replayed on DXGM-AM 1125 kHz Super Radyo Davao at 6:00 pm.

 One Mindanao was also re-aired for national viewers under GTV’s late-night block "Regional TV Strip" every week.
 It aired every Thursday at 11:50 PM from May 21, 2020, to July 22, 2021.

 The program also airs worldwide on GMA News TV.

 History

-As News at 7 Davao (1979-93)
+1979-1993: As News at 7 Davao

 The first GMA Davao newscast, named News at 7 Davao brought the first newscast in Southern Mindanao that aired in 1979.
 Southern Broadcasting Network Davao's newscast was aired locally.
 The newscast last aired in 1993.

-As Testigo (1999-2014)
+1999-2014: As Testigo

 Its main newscaster is Tek Ocampo; he started with Testigo (first named Testigo: GMA Super Balita) on October 4, 1999, and made a name as a national reporter for GMA News when he left the show in 2002.
 After his stint with GMA Manila, he returned to Davao to anchor the program again.

 To strengthen the regional network's commitment of bringing the latest, most credible and most comprehensive news from the region, in February 2013, the newscast started its international broadcast on GMA News TV International alongside other regional newscasts Balitang Amianan (now One North Central Luzon) and Balitang Bisdak.

 Testigo ended its 15-year run on November 7, 2014.

-As 24 Oras Southern Mindanao (2014-2016)
+2014-2016: As 24 Oras Southern Mindanao

 On November 10, 2014, the newscast adopted the branding of its now-main newscast 24 Oras as 24 Oras Southern Mindanao, following their change of graphics and theme music of the network's flagship newscast of the same name.

 On February 1, 2016, this program became the only GMA regional newscast to use the 24 Oras branding after two of its other regional newscasts reverted back to their original names, Balitang Amianan (now One North Central Luzon) and Balitang Bisdak (since 1999).